 Federal False Claims Act

 The False Claims Act is a federal law geared toward curbing government fraud and waste.
-It empowers people who know about false claims, overbilling and other fraudulent activity to act, and earn a reward for their actions.
-In most case, the person best able to uncover fraud is an employee of the fraudulent company.
+It empowers people who know about false claims, overbilling, and other fraudulent activity to act and earn a reward for their actions.
+In most cases, the person best able to uncover fraud is an employee of the fraudulent company.

-We have an office in Philadelphia and represent workers on qui tam actions in the federal courts across Pennsylvania, including the Eastern, Middle and Western Districts.
-We also have an office in Moorestown, New Jersey, and represent clients throughout the state, including the federal courts in Trenton, Camden and Newark.
-In addition, we represent clients throughout New York.
+We have an office in Philadelphia and represent workers on qui tam actions in the federal courts across Pennsylvania, including the Eastern, Middle, and Western Districts.
+We also have an office in Moorestown, New Jersey, and represent clients throughout the state, including the federal courts in Trenton, Camden, and Newark.
+In addition, we represent clients throughout the State of New York.